 If a basemap is displayed in the Compilation window and you don't want to download it when you sync the map, click the layer's Toggles Sync button in the Contents pane to exclude the basemap.

-- In your .ai file, verify that the map frame layer that corresponds with your mapboard name is turned on and unlocked (otherwise, syncing will create a new file).
+- In Illustrator, verify that the map frame layer that corresponds with your mapboard name is turned on and unlocked (otherwise, syncing will create a new file).

-- In the Compilation window, click Sync to download the compiled map layers to your .ai file.
+- In the Compilation window, click Sync to download the compiled map layers to your file in Illustrator.

-When syncing is complete, your .ai file includes the layers you downloaded from Maps for Adobe Creative Cloud combined with the layers from ArcGIS Pro.
+When syncing is complete, your file in Illustrator includes the layers you downloaded from Maps for Adobe Creative Cloud combined with the layers from ArcGIS Pro.

-Your compiled map is also embedded as part of your .ai file, so you can return to it and work on it again in a later session.
+Your compiled map is also embedded as part of your file saved in Illustrator, so you can return to it and work on it again in a later session.

-- Optionally, run processes, such as applying custom libraries or adding a legend or scale bar for the respective map in your .ai file.
+- Optionally, run processes, such as applying custom libraries or adding a legend or scale bar for the respective map in Illustrator.

-- Save the .ai file with your changes and use it in your graphics workflows.
+- Save the file with your changes and use it in your graphics workflows.

 Map authoring considerations and best practices